MicrosoftDocs/azure-docs/articles/event-hubs/event-hubs-kafka-mirror-maker-tutorial.md

 ---
-title: Using Kafka MirrorMaker with Azure Event Hubs for Kafka Ecosystem | Microsoft Docs
+title: Use Apache Kafka MirrorMaker with Azure Event Hubs for Kafka Ecosystem | Microsoft Docs
 description: Use Kafka MirrorMaker to mirror a Kafka cluster in Event Hubs.
 services: event-hubs
 documentationcenter: .net